Voltage characteristics of hydrodynamic Dirac electron nozzles with supersonic flow: Dirac electron nozzle

 In this case, a small exit temperature, $C_T^\Ri \ll C_\mu^\Ri$, is not guaranteed.
 In the limit of very small chemical potential difference, $\mu_\Le - \mu_\Ri \ll \mu_\Le$, we can expand the left-hand side of both equations, using the expansions in Eqs.~\eqref{eq:F_exp_1} and \eqref{eq:F_exp_2}, yielding:

 In the opposite limit, $\mu_\Le \gg \mu_\Ri$, we can consider the following expansion and corresponding solution:

-The general solution of Eq.~\eqref{eq:CmuT_sol_lowT_apx} for the low entrance-temperature regime is shown in Fig.~\subref*{fig:CX_TR_muR_b}, together with the asymptotes obtained in Eqs.~\eqref{eq:CmTasymptoteReqL} and~\eqref{eq:CmTasymptoteRllL}.
+The general solution of Eq.~\eqref{eq:CmuT_sol_lowT_apx} for the low entrance-temperature regime is shown in Fig.~\ref{fig:CX_TR_muR}b, together with the asymptotes obtained in Eqs.~\eqref{eq:CmTasymptoteReqL} and~\eqref{eq:CmTasymptoteRllL}.
 Note that there is significant hydrodynamic heating in general, with the exit temperature being proportional to the chemical potential in the entrance lead, which is considered to be much larger than the temperature in the leads.
 Only when $\mu_\Ri = \mu_\Le$ does the chemical potential at the nozzle exit match with the right lead.
-The case $\mu_\Ri = 0$ is impossible in real experiment since it automatically forbids the charge current in the right lead.
-The profile of the chemical potential and temperature to the right of the shock wave, inside the nozzle, is given by Eq.~\eqref{eq:CmuT_left_apx}, with the following substitutions: